AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/c74826c4-fa00-48ce-8df0-290e2f7966c5)

-You can chart for different difficulties if you want by switching the chart track in FeedBack, hit tab key.
+You can chart for different difficulties if you want by switching the chart difficulty in FeedBack, hit tab key.
+Users can switch change these while playing.
 Guitar easy-expert and Drums easy-expert.

 Notes to chart on your advanced.